malomohq/shopify-graphql-elixir/README.md

 * `:http_client_opts` - additional options passed to `:http_client`
 * `:json_codec` - codec for encoding and decoding JSON payloads
 * `:limiter` - whether to handle Shopify's rate limiting.
 When `false` a limiter will not be used.
-By specifying either `true` or an atom a limiter will be used.
 When `true` the process name for the limiter will be `Shopify.GraphQL.Limiter`.
 If an atom is provided that will be provided as the process name for the limiter.
 Defaults to `false`.
 See the Rate Limiting section for more details.
 * `:path` - path to the admin API.
 Defaults to `admin/api`.
 * `:port` - the HTTP port used when making requests
 * `:protocol` - the HTTP protocol when making requests.
 Defaults to `https`.